Gonzalo Jara (footballer, born 1985): Senior team

 He was chosen by coach Nelson Acosta to play for Chile during their 2006 tour through Europe where they played the Republic of Ireland in Dublin, Ivory Coast in Toulon and Sweden in Stockholm.

 He also played for Chile in the 2007 Copa América against Ecuador, Brazil, and Mexico.
 He scored his first international goal for Chile against Venezuela during the CONMEBOL 2010 World Cup qualifiers, and also played at the final tournament.

 In 2013, during a 2014 FIFA World Cup qualifier he provoked Uruguayan Luis Suárez by holding and pinching him around the waist with one hand and grabbing his crotch with the other.
 Suárez subsequently punched Jara, but both parties went unpunished.
 At the final tournament, he was the fifth and final Chilean player used in a penalty shoot-out against Brazil in the Round of 16 in Belo Horizonte.
 His shot missed, rebounding off the right-hand goal post, which eliminated his team from the competition.

 In the 2015 Copa América quarter-finals match against Uruguay he provoked Uruguayan Edinson Cavani into a second yellow card and expulsion by slapping Cavani and, according to replays, appeared to insert his finger into Cavani's anus.
 Jara then faked a fall to the ground.
 The incident received almost immediate and prominent international coverage from newspapers and the internet, mostly condemning Jara.
 Massive coverage included articles, columns, blogs, memes, and cartoons accusing Jara of inappropriately touching Cavani and then diving theatrically.
 Press in Australia likened the incident to the infamous on-field, anus-poking tactics of rugby league player John Hopoate in 2001.
 Although unpunished during the match, Jara was suspended for two games, the remainder of the tournament, which Chile eventually won.
 Mainz criticised Jara for the incident and stated that he would be sold.

 Post-retirement

 Still a player of Coquimbo Unido, in November 2022, Jara joined TNT Sports Chile as a football commentator for the program Todos somos técnicos (We are all coaches) in the context of the 2022 FIFA World Cup, alongside Gustavo Quinteros, Gissella Gallardo and Roberto Tobar.
 On 4 March 2024, he rejoined TNT Sports Chile.

 In October 2024, Jara joined ADN Radio as a panelist of the program Los Tenores de ADN (The Tenors from ADN).

 In December 2024, Jara graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).
+He joined the technical staff of Nicolás Córdova as a guest for the friendly matches of the Chile national team in September and October 2026.